johnsyweb/johnsyweb.github.io/_posts/2006-10-03-three-is-the-magic-number.markdown

 ---
 layout: post
 title: Three is the Magic Number
+updated: 2025-11-09
 ---

 Most of yesterday was spent setting up ([virtual](https://www.vmware.com/products/server/)) [Linux](https://www.novell.com/linux/) servers, at work.
-This reminded me that some time ago [I published a list of applications](https://johnsy.com/blog/entry/20051130191827) that I couldn't live without on a PC.
+This reminded me that some time ago I published a list of that I couldn't live without on a PC.
 My list for Linux / Unix is much shorter:

 1. [Vim](https://vim.org/) (of course)